Jaber-Valinejad/RDAS/RDAS_GRANT/disease-standards-and-databases.md

 - **Phenotype and Clinical Data** (e.g., **DOID**, **MPATH**, **CSP**) link diseases to clinical presentations or phenotypes, which are important for understanding the manifestation of diseases in patients.

+#### Example: Mapping Cystic Fibrosis to Relevant Databases and Standards

 | Database     | ID        | Description                              | Link                                          |
 |--------------|-----------|------------------------------------------|-----------------------------------------------|